allthingslinux/tux/docs/content/developer/index.md

 ---
-title: Developer Index
+title: Developer Guide
 ---

-# Developer Index
+# Developer Guide

+This section contains documentation for developers working with Tux.

+## Navigation